TurboGears/Ming/docs/orm.rst

 `__mongometa__`, this will allow you to explicitly set unique and/or sparse index flags that same way you could if you were directly calling ensureIndex in the MongoDB shell.
-For example, if you had a field like email that you wanted to be unique, but also allowed to be null
+For example, if you had a field like email that you wanted to be unique, but also allow for it to be Missing

 .. code-block:: python